ivo-/bund/README.md

   state.
 Those bundles are the single abstraction provided by the library and should be as simple to use and compose as functions.
-- The only way to change the state is to call some of your pure functions that computes the news state and store that state in the state bundle.
+- The only way to change the state is to call some of your pure functions that computes the news state and store it in the bundle.
 - Bundles are combined together in bigger bundles that manage bigger parts of the application state and eventually the whole app state.
 - State should acts and feels like it is stored in a single place, but different parts of the system should be able to easily work with just the state they are concerned with.
 - Every state transition emits action event that is as description of the transition.
-Actions are cnosidered notifications for update, not a trigger for update.
+Actions are considered notifications for update, not a trigger for one.
 - Rapid reusability and minimal boilerplate

 #### Benefits of this approach